 So… what do we do?

 For one, we can temporarily relieve the stress by doing anything and everything BUT studying (a.k.a. procrastinating).
-But we all know that this will come back to bite us later (or soon, like that deadline for the 3 essays).
+But we all know that this will come back to bite us later (or soon, like that approaching deadline).
 Another option is to convince ourselves that we won’t have to relive this stressful, tension-filled moment ever again, because we will obviously be so on top of things… But really, who are we fooling?
 We all know too well that the struggle is real– and repeatable.

 So… what’s the magic sauce to getting work done peacefully?

 A healthy balance between discipline and grace.

 What do I mean by this?